 Premium Ingredients and Fresh, Handmade Food

 Nearly everything on the Chick-fil-A menu is made from scratch daily, including salads made from fresh vegetables and fruit that is hand-chopped throughout the day.
-The lemonade is fresh-squeezed and is made from three simple ingredients: lemon juice, sugar and water.
+The lemonade is made from three simple ingredients: lemon juice, sugar and water.
 Like all Chick-fil-A restaurants, the chicken served in this restaurant will be 100 percent whole breast meat, without any fillers, hormones or additives.
 Each chicken breast is hand-breaded to order and pressure cooked in 100 percent refined peanut oil, which is naturally trans-fat- and cholesterol-free.
 By the end of 2019, every Chick-fil-A restaurant will serve chicken raised without antibiotics.

 Chick-fil-A is an active contributor to the community and is committed to giving back in New York City.
 Like the other NYC Chick-fil-A locations, Chick-fil-A at 42nd & Madison will partner with New York Common Pantry to provide meals to those in-need.
 To date, the Chick-fil-A restaurants in New York have donated more than 9,000 pounds of food to the organization, which serves the city’s homeless population.
 The restaurant will also partner with Feeding Children Everywhere, a social charity that mobilizes groups to assemble healthy meals for children in need.
 First 100 participants will have the opportunity to help assemble meals to be distributed locally.